![CDATA[ [if IE 9] ]]>

 Directing a focused search for cancer

-Investigating encephalopathy appearing in the course or wake of cancer therapy and not explainable by metastasis or drug effect
+Investigating encephalopathy appearing during or after cancer therapy and not explainable by metastasis or drug effect

 -Relevant clinical information